scott-huberty/eyelinkio/docs/roadmap.rst

     implementation.
 Named arrays are nice but add some complexity (and most users probably aren't familiar with them?).
 I'm not sure if we should keep them, or just use dictionaries instead.
 I will wait to see if anyone provides feedback on this.

+- **Support for other file formats**:
+    If this library gains traction, we could add support for reading ASCII format files.
+    To do this we should port the ``read_raw_eyelink code`` from MNE-Python, (and remove it from MNE-Python, such that MNE calls our function to read ASCII data).